Last updated 8/4/2021

 How do I know if I’m eligible for subsidies?

-If your income is between 100% and 400% of the Federal Poverty Level, you likely qualify for premium tax credits.
+- Have household income between 100% and 400% of the Federal Poverty Level.
 Click here to view current Federal Poverty Level numbers.

 How much does healthcare cost under the Affordable Care Act?